liammills/Zenogloss-SYNCS-/README.md

         > **Note**: You should be running at least iOS 13.0.
 The first time you launch the simulator, you should ensure that you set a Location in the Features menu.
     - **Android only**: `npm run android`
         > **Note**: Your Android Studio needs to have the `Android 9 (Pie)` SDK and a `Pie API Level 28` virtual device.
-1. Type 'expo start' and choose your emulator (iOS emulator, Android emulator, or via Expo mobile app with QR code).
+1. Type `expo start` and choose your emulator (iOS emulator, Android emulator, or via Expo mobile app with QR code).

 ## Resources